abhiskk/ladder/README.md

 2. Run the following command to train the *ladder* network:
   - ```python ladder/ladder.py --batch 100 --epochs 20 --noise_std 0.2 --data_dir data```

 **Status**: The unsupervised loss starts at a high value because of which the network overfits the unsupervised loss and the supervised performance is bad.
+Current best accuracy on MNIST using 3000 labels: 98.22%.